The Dancing Water, the Singing Apple, and the Speaking Bird: Scotland

-As a parallel to the Irish tale An Triúr Páiste Agus A Dtrí Réalta, published in Béaloideas, J. G McKay commented that the motif of the replacement of the newborns for animals occurs "in innumerable Scottish tales.".
+As a parallel to the Irish tale An Triúr Páiste Agus A Dtrí Réalta, published in Béaloideas, J. G McKay commented that the motif of the replacement of the newborns for animals occurs "in innumerable Scottish tales".

-Research Sheila Douglas collected from teller John Stewart, from Perthshire, two variants: The Speaking Bird of Paradise and Cats, Dogs, and Blocks.
+Researcher Sheila Douglas collected from teller John Stewart, from Perthshire, two variants: The Speaking Bird of Paradise (The Speaking Bird o Paradise) and Cats, Dogs, and Blocks.
 In both of them, a king and a queen have three children (two boys and a girl), in three consecutive pregnancies, who are taken from them by the housekeeper and abandoned in the woods.
 Years later, a helpful kind woman tells them about their royal heritage, and advises them to seek the Speaking Bird of Paradise, which will help them reveal the truth to their parents.

 Wales

 In a Welsh-Romani variant, Ī Tārnī Čikalī ("The Little Slut"), the protagonist is a Cinderella-like character who is humiliated by her sisters, but triumphs in the end.
 However, in the second part of the story, she gives birth to three children (a girl first, and two boys later) "girt with golden belts".
 They children are replaced for animals and taken to the forest.
-Their mother is accused of imaginary crimes and sentenced to be killed, but the old woman helper (who gave her the slippers) turns her into a sow, and tells her she may be killed and her liver taken by the hunters, by she will prevail in the end.
+Their mother is accused of imaginary crimes and sentenced to be killed, but the old woman helper (who gave her the slippers) turns her into a sow, and tells her she may be killed and her liver taken by the hunters, but she will prevail in the end.
 The sow meets the children in the forest.
 The sow is killed, but, as the old woman prophecizes, her liver gained magical powers and her children use it to suit their needs.
 A neighbouring king wants the golden belts, but once they are taken from the boys, they become swans in the river.
 Their sister goes to the liver and wishes for their return to human form, as well as to get her mother back.
 The magical powers of the liver grant her wishes.